isomerpages/moe-standrewssec/_about-sass/Privacy Policy.md

 title: Privacy Policy
 permalink: /about-sass/privacy/
 description: ""
+variant: markdown
 ---
 ### Privacy Policy

-1. This is the St Andrew's Secondary School website.
+1. This is St Andrew's School (Secondary)'s website.

 2. We do not capture data that allows us to identify you individually.